 The drawbacks might be that these kinds of accounts come with the same third-party risk as anything else.
 Depositing coins requires entrusting your crypto to those who hold it, and there may or may not be an insurance fund for when things go wrong.

 The processes of these organizations are not always transparent, either.
 It can be unclear how exactly they provide depositors with yield or what kind of risk is being taken.

-In an era of ultra-low interest rates, some investors have turned to the cryptocurrency market to earn additional yield.
-While the crypto universe isn’t appropriate for all yield hungry investors, some measures like crypto staking, DeFi and savings apps may provide a solution.
+Even with interest rates rising, some investors have turned to the cryptocurrency market to earn additional yield.
+While the crypto universe isn’t appropriate for all yield-hungry investors, some measures like crypto staking, DeFi, and savings apps may provide interesting options for some investors.